A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 Here, there are a few more differences from the previous simulation.
 First, the \lmpcmd{velocity create} command assigns an initial velocity to each atom.
 The initial velocity is chosen so that the average initial temperature is equal to 1.0 temperature units.
 The additional keywords ensure that no linear momentum (\lmpcmd{mom yes}) is given to the system and that the generated velocities are distributed according to a Gaussian distribution.
 Another improvement is the \lmpcmd{zero yes} keyword in the Langevin thermostat, which ensures that the total random force applied to the atoms is equal to zero.
 These steps are important to prevent the system from starting to drift or move as a whole.

 \begin{note} A bulk system with periodic boundary conditions is expected to remain in place.
 Accordingly, when computing the temperature from the kinetic energy, we use $3N-3$ degrees of freedom since there is no global translation.
 In a drifting system, some of the kinetic energy is due to the drift, which means the system itself cools down.
 In extreme cases, the system can freeze while its center of mass drifts very quickly.
-This phenomenon is sometimes referred to as the ``flying ice cube syndrome''~\cite{wong2016good}. \end{note}
+This phenomenon is sometimes referred to as the ``flying ice cube syndrome''~\cite{wong2016good}. \end{note} Run \flecmd{improved.md.lmp} and observe the mixing of the two populations over time (see also Fig.~\ref{fig:evolution-population}).
+From the variables \lmpcmd{n1\_in} and \lmpcmd{n2\_in}, you can track the number of atoms in each region as a function of time (Fig.~\ref{fig:mixing}\,a).
+To view their evolution, select the entries \guicmd{v\_n1\_in} or \guicmd{v\_n2\_in} in the \guicmd{Data} drop-down menu in the \guicmd{Charts} window of \lammpsgui{}.